ctsit/warrior_specific_features/README.md

 ## Installation
 - Clone this repo into to `<redcap-root>/modules/warrior_specific_features_v<version_number>`.
-- Go to **Control Center > Manage External Modules** and enable Linear Data Entry Workflow.
+- Go to **Control Center > Manage External Modules** and enable Warrior Specific Features.
 - For each project you want to use this module, go to the project home page, click on **Manage External Modules** link, and then enable Warrior Specific Features for that project.

 ## Features included